 Policy: The dress standard at HighMark Charter School will require all students to adhere to this policy during school hours, games and field trips.
 Clothing must be clean, in good condition, and sized appropriately.
 Anytime students are presenting in class or representing the school, they need to dress appropriately in business attire.
 Part of the grade for presenting will be to dress in business attire.

 Shirts:

-Collars

 Sheer or lace clothing need a sleeved shirt underneath

 Long enough to tuck in

 No tank tops, sleeveless, halter tops, pajamas, hoodies and midriff tops